 It is an ancient tradition carried out by the Butbut tribe in Tinglayan, Kalinga.
 Over the years, the small village was featured in various documentaries and publications because of the backhand tap tattoo unique to the Kalingas.
-Tourists braved the long and tiring travel just to be tattooed by the now 97-year old living legend.
+Tourists braved the long and tiring travel just to be tattooed by the living legend.

-That dream finally came into fruition in April this year – with strangers no less.
+That dream finally came to fruition in April this year – with strangers no less.
 See, I have never traveled solo with strangers before this.
 I had no clue how it was going to turn out.
 The fact that I have a low threshold for pain and needles was burning at the back of my mind.

-The journey started in Ohayami Trans that brought us to Banaue.
+The journey started in Ohayami Trans which brought us to Banaue.
 After an arctic 10-hour bus ride, a side trip to the famous Banaue Rice Terraces was in order.
 From there, we took a van to Bontoc to meet up with Will, The Broke Backpacker, who was to join us to meet the famous traditional tattoo master.

 After arming ourselves with provisions (we brought candies and bread, as advised by friends) and a hearty lunch, our party of four searched for the jeepney heading to Tabuk.
 But luck was on our side and we stumbled upon the jeepney that heads to Buscalan instead.

 Our party of four soon turned into a fellowship of seven.
 Seven strangers all aiming to be inked with a tattoo previously reserved for the headhunters and women of the Butbut tribe.